 Separation anxiety is one of the most commonly discussed dog behavior problems.
 Manifestations include vocalization, chewing, inappropriate urination and defecation, and other forms of destruction that occur when a dog is separated from his owner.
 Not all of these actions are the result of separation anxiety.
 Signs of true separation anxiety include:

-- Dog becomes anxious when owner prepares to leave
+- The dog becomes anxious when the owner prepares to leave.

-- Misbehavior occurs in the first 15-45 minutes after owner leaves
+- Misbehavior occurs in the first 15 to 45 minutes after the owner leaves.

-- Dog tries to be touching owner whenever possible
+- The dog tries to be touching the owner whenever possible.

 True separation anxiety requires dedicated training, behavior modification, and desensitization exercises.
 Medication may be recommended in extreme cases, but this should be a last resort.Continue to 5 of 10 below.

 05 of 10

 Inappropriate urination and defecation are among the most frustrating dog behaviors.
 They can damage areas of your home and make your dog unwelcome in public places or at the homes of others.
 It is most important that you discuss this behavior with your veterinarian first to rule out health problems.
 If no medical cause is found, try to determine the reason for the behavior, which can come down to one of the following:

 Inappropriate elimination is unavoidable in puppies, especially before 12 weeks of age.
 Older dogs are another story.
 Many dogs require serious behavior modification to rid them of the habit because you must often alter their perception of themselves.

 06 of 10

 Begging is a bad habit, but many dog owners actually encourage it.
 This can lead to digestive problems and obesity.
 Dogs beg because they love food.
-However, table scraps are not treats, and the food does not love!
+However, table scraps are not treats, and food is not love.
 Yes, it is hard to resist that longing look, but giving in "just this once" creates a problem in the long run.
 When you teach your dog that begging is permitted, you are sending the wrong message.

 07 of 10